Abhijit2505/Cat-Photo-Classification/README.md

         cost - cross-entropy cost

 #### 4. Backward propagation:
-Implement the linear portion of backward propagation for a single layer
+Implement the linear portion of backward propagation for a single layer,

     Arguments:
         dZ -- Gradient of the cost with respect to the linear output (of current layer l)